the batching problem

 - prefill is compute-heavy and likes large chunks

-- decode is latency-sensitive and wants frequent short iterations
+- decode is latency-sensitive and wants short, frequent iterations